greenelab/czi-seed-rfa/manuscript.md

 High dimensional data can often be compressed into fewer dimensions without a substantial loss of information.
-For transcriptomic data, compressing on the gene dimension is most attractive: it can be done a single sample at a time, and genes are often co-regulated and thus provide information about each other.
-In the best case, the fewer dimensions both capture the biological sources of variability while ignoring noise and each dimension or small combination of dimensions aligns to interpretable biological processes.
+For transcriptomic data, compressing on the gene dimension is most attractive: it can be applied to single samples, and genes often provide information about other co-regulated genes.
+In the best case, the reduced dimensional space captures biological sources of variability while ignoring noise and each dimension aligns to interpretable biological processes.

-For the Human Cell Atlas (HCA), low-dimensional representations enable efficient search and transformation, with the benefits becoming particularly pronounced as the number of cells and tissues becomes particularly large.
-Our **__central hypothesis__** is that these approaches will also enable search at the tissue and cell level of biologically-meaningful features and transformation in biologically meaningful ways, e.g., from a healthy to a disease context.
-We propose to advance **__base enabling technologies__** for low-dimensional representations and to develop solutions for search and transformation that can be practically applied across the entirety of the HCA.
+For the Human Cell Atlas (HCA), low-dimensional representations enable efficient search and transformation, with the benefits becoming particularly pronounced as the number of cells and tissues becomes large.
+Our **__central hypothesis__** is that these approaches will enable search at the tissue and cell level of biologically-meaningful features, categorization and transformation (e.g., from a healthy to a disease context).
+We propose to advance **__base enabling technologies__** for low-dimensional representations.
 We also propose three
-aims: 1) fast and accurate search for cell, samples, and pathways; 2) statistics to assess, interpret, and define cell types in low-dimensional spaces; and 3) to increase the impact of the HCA and low-dimensional methods by enhancing software and training opportunities.
+aims: 1) fast and accurate search for cell, samples, and pathways; 2) statistics to assess, interpret, and define cell types and biological processes in low-dimensional spaces; and 3) to increase the impact of the HCA and low-dimensional methods by enhancing software and training opportunities.

-The *first part of our work on base enabling technologies* is the continued development of techniques that seek to learn interpretable biologically-aligned representations.
-Our work on the Bayesian, non-negative matrix factorization method scCoGAPS [@6i1NIkNx,@cJPxOJMp] (PI Fertig) has demonstrated its suitability for this domain.
-The method robustly infers a low-dimensional representation of perturbation [@wkhRfjyx,@1GkdWBzqU] and time course [@uInnOMwX,@1DZRsfkoC] data, leading to the winning solution in the HPN DREAM8 challenge [@qpg6x7P4].
+*The first goal of our base enabling technology work* is to develop techniques that learn interpretable biologically-aligned representations.
+Our Bayesian, non-negative matrix factorization method scCoGAPS [@6i1NIkNx,@cJPxOJMp] (PI Fertig) robustly infers a low-dimensional representation of perturbation [@wkhRfjyx,@1GkdWBzqU] and time course [@uInnOMwX,@1DZRsfkoC] data, leading to the winning solution in the HPN DREAM8 challenge [@qpg6x7P4].
-Our recent extension of this method to single cell data in the developing mouse retina simultaneously distinguishes cellular identity, dynamic trajectories, and cell state [@6i1NIkNx].
-Notably for the work proposed in this seed network, this method includes an uncertainty estimate that can be readily modified to account for measurement-specific technical variation [@5Cj8i4Xu].
+Extending this method to single cell data simultaneously distinguishes cellular identity, dynamic trajectories, and cell state in the developing mouse retina [@6i1NIkNx].
+This method includes an uncertainty estimate that can be readily modified to account for measurement-specific technical variation [@5Cj8i4Xu], which supports this seed network.
 As increasing spatial data becomes available, we will extend these techniques to incorporate this additional source of information.

-A complementary strategy for low-dimensional representations uses neural networks, which may consist of multiple layers.
-These techniques can learn a non-linear mapping into the low-dimensional space.
+Neural networks, which may consist of multiple layers, provide a complementary path to low-dimensional representations.
+These can learn a non-linear mapping into the low-dimensional space.
 We have previously worked with such methods [@5CsWRjfp] (PI Greene).
-However, because so many groups are working in this area (see [@vpa3pNZU,@XjfRUvN5,@TkR5VPF7,@V3nGUaio,@eMe9qeSH] with new methods appearing each month), we don't propose to do specific work in this area during this project period.
-Instead, we plan to continue to use and rigorously evaluate these methods and to incorporate the best performing methods into the search and transformation approaches that we propose.
-In the event that it becomes clear that work to advance enabling technologies is required in this area, we are well positioned to address such needs.
+However, because so many groups are working in this area (see [@vpa3pNZU,@XjfRUvN5,@TkR5VPF7,@V3nGUaio,@eMe9qeSH] among many others), we don't propose specific work in this area.
+We plan to continue to use and rigorously evaluate these methods and to incorporate the best performing methods into search and transformation approaches.
+In the event that it becomes clear that these methods must be adapted, we are well positioned to address such needs.

-Members of our team have developed a common language for interpretation of matrix factorization methods to facilitate a unification of latent space methods [@Sn52lYwa].
 The latent space team from the HCA collaborative networks RFA (including PIs Fertig, Goff, Greene, and Patro) is defining common output formats for low-dimensional representations from distinct classes of methods.
-In Aim 3 we propose to, where required, write wrappers around selected existing and newly developed methods that will facilitate the practical use of methods that learn a low-dimensional representation of the HCA.

 The *second part of our work on base enabling technologies* is the improvement of techniques for fast and accurate quantification.
 Existing approaches for